Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Llandilo was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Llandilo was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Llandilo's cultural diversity is above average, with 19.1% born overseas and 23.5% speaking a language other than English at home.
-Christianity is the predominant religion in Llandilo at 72.5%, compared to 57.9% across Greater Sydney.
-The top three ancestry groups are Australian (22.3%), Maltese (21.8%), and English (17.9%).
+Llandilo had a higher cultural diversity than average, with 19.1% of its population born overseas and 23.5% speaking a language other than English at home.
+Christianity was the predominant religion in Llandilo, accounting for 72.5%, compared to 57.9% across Greater Sydney.
+The top three ancestry groups were Australian (22.3%), Maltese (21.8%), and English (17.9%).

-Notably, Maltese representation is substantially higher than the regional average of 2.9%.
-Additionally, certain ethnic groups show notable divergences: Croatian at 1.4% (vs regional 0.7%), Lebanese at 2.1% (vs regional 0.8%), and Italian at 7.2% (vs regional 2.9%).
+Notably, Maltese ancestry was significantly higher than the regional average of 2.9%.
+Other ethnic groups with notable differences included Croatian at 1.4% (regional average: 0.7%), Lebanese at 2.1% (regional average: 0.8%), and Italian at 7.2% (regional average: 2.9%).

 Frequently Asked Questions - Diversity